jeanfredericplante/blocks_classifier/README.md

 ### Get your environment ready
-I created a docker image with the supported versions of Keras for CoreML. https://hub.docker.com/r/jfplante/keras_tensorflow/
+I created a docker image with  supported versions of Keras and TensorFlow for CoreML.
+It has Keras 1.2.2 and TensorFlow 1.0.1. https://hub.docker.com/r/jfplante/keras_tensorflow/

 This is derived from https://hub.docker.com/r/gw000/keras-full/ with additional packages needed including coremltools.